Allscripts Leadership & Board of Directors

 Before joining Allscripts, she held various leadership roles at Infor Global Solutions, Georgia-Pacific, MedQuist and Radiant Systems.
 Leah graduated with honors from Auburn University with a bachelor’s degree in Accounting and is a licensed CPA in the state of Georgia.

 Lisa Khorey is the executive vice president, chief client delivery officer for Allscripts Healthcare Solutions.
-Lisa leads all aspects of delivering Allscripts solutions to its clients, including professional services, managed services, support and hosting.
+Lisa leads all aspects of delivering Allscripts solutions to its clients, including professional services, managed services, solutions management, development, support and hosting.

 Before joining Allscripts, Lisa was an executive director in Ernst & Young’s (EY’s) Healthcare Advisory Services Practice, specializing in analytics.
 Serving EY’s largest clients across the US and Australia, she led teams to deliver client business transformation projects, manage benefits realization and provide analytics as a service.